- Written by Dr.Mehmet Demircioglu

 In an FUE hair transplant, follicular units are removed one by one with small punches.
 In FUT, a strip of scalp is removed first, and the follicular units are separated from that strip outside the body.
 So although both methods can produce grafts for implantation, the donor footprint they leave behind is very different.

-FUE usually leaves many small dot-like scars spread across the donor area.
+FUE usually leaves many small dot scars spread across the donor area.
 FUT usually leaves one linear scar.

 That difference is extremely important from both a practical and aesthetic point of view.
 A man who wants to wear his hair very short may tolerate tiny scattered FUE scars much more easily than a linear strip scar.
 Another patient with longer hair, good scalp laxity, and no intention of keeping the donor area short may view the issue differently.

 But once a linear scar exists, it becomes part of the donor area permanently.
 Even if it heals thin, and even if it remains hidden under longer hair, it is still a permanent surgical mark.
-That is something patients should think about very carefully before surgery, not after.
+That needs to be understood carefully before surgery, not after.

 FUT lost popularity largely because patient expectations changed and FUE improved.